KING TUT & CLEOPATRA

 Spend the day exploring the long-anticipated Grand Egyptian Museum*.
 During this special visit, you are joined by Dr. Mostafa Waziri, who takes you on a VIP tour of the museum.
 Walk with Egypt's Head of Antiquities and discover the treasures available only to a few.
 Get exclusive insights and behind-the-scenes stories from the man who knows all its secrets.

 The museum is home to the world's greatest collection of ancient Egyptian artifacts, preserving 7,000 years of Egyptian history.
 The highlight of the visit is the spectacular Pharaoh Tutankhamun collection, which is shown in its entirety for the first time.
 Check out the collection and learn about the latest research and discoveries about the family of King Tutankhamun.
+Apart from the most valuable collection of Egyptian antiquities, you also see the Khufu Solar Boat, which symbolically transported the Pharaoh Khufu from the living world to the afterlife.

 After a day exploring the greatest museum in Egypt, you return to the hotel to prepare for tomorrow's trip to Middle Egypt.